Wayne Caines: Education and career

 Caines is a graduate of Oakwood University in Huntsville, Alabama, the University of Kent and the Royal Military Academy Sandhurst.

-Prior to entering politics, Caines served as a Captain within the Bermuda Regiment, Crown Counsel at the Department of Public Prosecutions, CEO if Digicel Bermuda for 8 years, and CEO of SENIAC Consulting.
+Prior to entering politics, Caines served as a Captain within the Bermuda Regiment, Crown Counsel at the Department of Public Prosecutions, and CEO of SENIAC Consulting.

-Wayne is a strategic and results orientated leader, trusted board advisor and industry official.
-Passionate about driving results through strategic planning, leadership development, change management and mergers and acquisitions.
-Skilled at enhancing bottom line performance and increasing shareholder value while consistently cultivating ties with boards, customers, regulators, employees and community.

-In 2013 Caines and his twin brother Dwayne wrote a book "Double Vision: A Journey to Success".
-Double Vision is a poignant story by twin brothers, Wayne and Dwayne Caines, which chronicles their adventurous journey from childhood to manhood.
-The book explores the challenges of young men struggling to find their identity and purpose in life.

 Political career

 Prior to entering Parliament, Caines was Chief of Staff in the Office of the Premier.
 He then served as a Progressive Labour Party Senator, becoming Junior Minister of Tourism, Transport, Environment and Sport.

 Following the Progressive Labour Party victory at the 2017 election, in which Caines was re-elected as member for Devonshire North West, Caines was appointed as Minister of National Security.
 Caines was re-elected on 2020.

+Controversy

+In the Fall of 2018, Caines visited London for Government related purposes and was involved in an incident of notoriety at a Cereal Killer Cafe chain.
+At the establishment when ordering his cereal, Caines asked the female worker if they had "any titty milk?".
+Despite issuing an apology for his unprofessional behaviour and clear sexual harassment, nothing was done by the Progressive Labour Party to punish Caines over the matter.
+He continued to hold his position as Minister of National Security.